Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

 - It can aid in reducing soil erosion by wind or water, as it binds soil particles together into aggregates that not only will improve water intake rates but lessen runoff.

 - It can improve the overall physical condition of the soil.

 - It stores and supplies nutrients like nitrogen, phosphorus, and sulfur, which are released slowly and used by plant roots as organic matter decomposes.

 - In sandy soil, it increases the capacity for holding water.

-- The high negative charge of humus helps prevent the leaching of positively-charged nutrients.
-The negative charge also improves a soil's buffering capacity, or its ability to resist any changes, such as in changes of pH.
+- The high negative charge of humus helps prevent the leaching of positively charged nutrients.
+The negative charge also improves a soil's buffering capacity, or its ability to resist any changes, such as changes of pH.